 Indian black tea

-India is the world's second-largest tea producer after China, and its black tea enjoys an outstanding reputation.
+India is the world's second largest tea producer after China, and its black teas enjoy a well-deserved reputation.

-It is grown in gardens, most often at altitude.
-The cooler temperatures slow the growth of the tea plant's leaves, giving the same variety a distinctly different character.
+They are grown in gardens, most often at altitude.
+The cooler temperatures slow the growth of the tea plant's leaves, giving the black tea a distinct character even within the same variety.

 The most celebrated Indian black teas are Assam and Darjeeling.